Ford Mustang variants: Bullitt

 The Bullitt Mustang was offered in only three colors: Dark Highland Green (the same shade of green used in the famous movie "Bullitt" starring Steve McQueen), Black, and True Blue.
-Total production was 5,582 units (3,041 Dark Highland Green, 1,819 Black, and 722 True Blue).
+Total production was limited to 5,582 units (3,041 Dark Highland Green, 1,819 Black, and 722 True Blue) out of a planned 6500 and sold out prior to production at the Dearborn assembly plant.
+It was the first of three proposed SN95 feature cars prior to the introduction of the S197 platform.
+The three feature cars made up the "buzz" cycle plan.

 A 2008–2009 Bullitt edition has been released as well.
 Exterior features include uniquely finished 18" Torq-Thrust style wheels and removal of the decklid spoiler and all badges except for the faux gas cap, which is replaced with a Bullitt-specific unit.
 Inside, there are Bullitt door sills, gauges, and steering wheel cap, an engine-turned aluminum dash panel, aluminum shift knob and pedals, and GT500-inspired front seats and GT500-inspired steering wheel with black stitching.
 The first factory Mustang open-element air filter, unique exhaust that mimics the sound of Steve McQueen's GT 390 Fastback and ends in 3.5-inch tips, and new engine programing raise horsepower to 315 (up from 300).
 A Tremec 5-speed manual and 3.73:1 ratio live rear axle drops 0-60 mph times to 4.9-5.0 seconds compared to the standard GT's 5.2-5.3, and quarter miles come in 13.8 seconds at 102 mi/h.
-Suspension is upgraded by a Bullitt-badged front tower brace and retuned suspension components that drop the ride height by 6 mm.
+Suspension is upgraded with a Bullitt-badged front tower brace and retuned suspension components that drop the ride height by 6 mm.
 The Bullitt package is a $3,310 upgrade from the standard GT Premium.

 The Bullitt Mustang returned for the third time for the 2019-2020 model years.
-It was revealed on stage during the 2018 North American International Auto Show alongside the one of the original surviving vehicles from the 1968 film.
+It was revealed on stage during the 2018 North American International Auto Show alongside one of the original surviving vehicles from the 1968 film.
 Molly McQueen, Steve McQueen's granddaughter was the presenter on stage.
 The s550 variant of the Bullitt was offered in either its signature Dark Highland Green or in Shadow Black paint and had unique exterior features such as: 19" black Torq-Thrust style wheels, spoiler delete, removed badges and a chrome trim along its side windows and front grille.
 The faux gas cap was back as was the white cue ball style shifter knob.
 Performance-wise, the Bullitt came equipped with the Gen 3 Coyote V8 but with the intake manifold, throttle body and airbox from the Shelby GT350 that helped the engine to produce an additional 20-horsepower over the GT at 480.
 The engine was only offered with the MT-82 6-speed manual transmission.
 Lastly, the active-valve exhaust was tuned to produce a sound more reminiscent of the movie car.